 How do I create a knowledge base?

 You can create a knowledge base from scratch by creating knowledge articles, or you can use existing content, such as an FAQ page or an old chatbot.
-We also offer packages with ready-made knowledge bases for Human Resources or legal and tax departments, as well as Zen, our Microsoft Office base.
+We also offer packages with ready-made knowledge bases for Human Resources or e-commerce.

 You can also use a lot of our features to develop your knowledge base and identify areas to improve.